emqx/neuron-docs/en_US/configuration/north-apps/north-apps.md

   - **Running**: The application is in running status.
   - **Stop**: The application is stopped.

 - **Connection Status**: Displays the connection status of the device.
-After setting the group and tags, Neuron will connect to the device to collect data, and the status will automatically switch to **Connected**.

 - **Plugin**: Displays the name of the plugin module used by the device.